alu0101329888/SYTWC-WebComponents/README.md

 Project to check the life cycle of web components and the testing of a complex web component that connects to an API

-## Building and running
+## Installation and usage

-First install dependencies:
+Install dependencies:

 ```sh
 npm install
 ```

-To run in hot module reloading mode:
+To run in localhost:

 ```sh
 npm start